Revetment (aircraft): Blast pen

-Existing examples may still be seen at the present Kenley Aerodrome and at North Weald Airfield, although some pens have had their second bay removed over the years, thus becoming U-shaped rather than E-shaped.
+Examples may seen at the present Kenley Aerodrome and at North Weald Airfield, although some pens have had their second bay removed, becoming U-shaped rather than E-shaped.
 There are also a large number at the former RAF Catterick, and some at RAF Wittering.
-The Imperial War Museum Duxford has one that is accessible to the public.
-While common on Fighter Command airfields, other RAF Stations such as RAF Benson and RAF Brize Norton did not have any blast pens.
+The Imperial War Museum Duxford has one that is open to the public.
+While common on Fighter Command airfields, other RAF Stations such as RAF Benson and RAF Brize Norton did not have blast pens.